-Selected provider - a hospital, day patient unit, outpatient facility or specialist who we choose to provide your treatment.
+Selected provider - a hospital, day-patient unit, scanning centre, out-patient facility, specialist, practitioner or physiotherapist, who we choose to provide your treatment.

 Specialist - a medical practitioner with particular training in an area of medicine (such as consultant surgeons, consultant anaesthetists and consultant physicians) with full registration under the Medical Acts, who meets our criteria for specialist recognition for benefit purposes, and who we have told in writing that we currently recognise as a specialist for benefit purposes in their field of practice.